Cloud-SPAN/genomics02-proj-mngt-cloud-genomics/_episodes/02-project-planning.md

 > Before we go any further, here are some important questions to consider.
 If you are learning at a workshop,
 > please use the padlet to share your ideas.
 >
-> What challenges do you think you'll face (or have already faced) in working with a large sequence dataset?
+> What challenges do you think you will face with a large sequence dataset?
-> What is your strategy for saving and sharing your sequence files?
+> How or where will you save and share your sequence files?
-> How can you be sure that your raw data have not been unintentionally corrupted?
-> Where/how will you (did you) analyze your data - what software, what computer(s)?
+> How will you analyze your data - what software, what computer?
 {: .challenge}

 # Sending samples to the facility